Prosit Roy: Career

 Roy's interest for story telling in his formative years led him to explore the film industry in Kolkata.
 Driven by his passion for feature films and the desire to reach a wider audience he moved to Mumbai to work on professional film sets for training.

 Roy has worked with many directors in the past and production houses.
-He has worked as a director alongside Bollywood big names like Vishal Bhardwaj, Ashutosh Gowariker, Rakeysh Omprakash Mehra & Abbas Tyrewala just to name a few.
+He has worked as a director alongside Bollywood big names like Vishal Bhardwaj, Ashutosh Gowariker, Rakeysh Omprakash Mehra and Abbas Tyrewala just to name a few.
 Prosit Roy made his Bollywood debut with the 2008 film Jaane Tu...
 Ya Jaane Na as an assistant director.

 Roy directed a short film, Bloody Mustache in 2015.
 Made on a shoestring budget, Bloody Mustache won acclaim and accolades at various domestic and international film festivals including the New York Indian Film Festival.
-He then moved on to direct Pari - a horror film starring Anushka Sharma, produced by her company Clean Slate Filmz in 2018.
+He then moved on to direct Pari – a horror film starring Anushka Sharma, produced by her company Clean Slate Filmz in 2018.
 The film won acclaim and was touted to be a trendsetter in the horror film genre of Bollywood.
 He also co-directed the Amazon Original crime thriller web series "Paatal Lok", which released on 15 May 2020 along with Avinash Arun, created by Sudip Sharma and produced by Anushka Sharma's Clean Slate Filmz.
 The web series has been touted as "the best Indian web-series" and won rave reviews across the critics and audience.
 It won the Filmfare OTT Awards for Best Series among other accolades.

-Nominations and Awards
+Nominations and awards

 Prosit Roy has been nominated for the Star Screen Awards, Filmfare Awards & by Zee Cine Awards in 2019 as the Most Promising Debut Director & Best Debut Director for his movie Pari (2018).
 He won the Filmfare OTT Awards for Best Director for the series "Paatal Lok" in 2021.